RealChrisSean/portfolio/README.md

 git push -u origin main
 ```

-Then go to Settings → Pages → Deploy from main branch.
+Then Settings → Pages → Deploy from main.

-**Vercel/Netlify:** Just connect your repo and deploy.
+**Vercel/Netlify:** Connect repo, deploy.

 ## How It Works

-- `content.js` manages all your videos/talks/blogs
+- `content.js` has all your stuff
-- Homepage shows the 3 most recent items
+- Homepage shows 3 most recent items
 - All content page shows everything with filters
-- YouTube thumbnails are auto-fetched
+- YouTube thumbnails auto-load
-- Infinite scroll loads more content as you scroll
+- Infinite scroll as you go down

-## Notes

-- `app.js` is currently empty
+- `app.js` is empty
-- Images are lazy-loaded for performance
-- Works on mobile, tablet, desktop
+- Works on mobile/tablet/desktop
-- No build process needed
+- No build process